strauchlab/two-state-stabilization/README.md

 The script outputs a "combinatorial_design" folder.
 This folder contains the PSSM-like file for prefusion and postfusion, a resfile file for redesigning the prefusion structure, and a control resfile (prefusion).

-Run this script independently for alanine-scanning-based and mobile-regions-based approaches.

 ### 6. Combinatorial design on prefusion state.